Polish Communist Party (2002): Foreign policy

 The party supports the People's Republic of China, and considers it a socialist country.
-It praises the reforms of Deng Xiaoping, arguing that Deng brought prosperity and rapid development while remaining on a socialist paths, and praised him for suppressing the 1989 Tiananmen Square protests, which the KPP denounced as a counterrevolution and an attempt to abolish socialism in China.
-The party states that Socialism with Chinese characteristics is an adaption of Marxist theory to the Chinese national conditions, and constitutes a "historical and dialectical approach that was highlighted by Marx and Lenin when exploring the question of the transition to socialism of the peoples of Asia".
+It praised the reforms of Deng Xiaoping, arguing that Deng brought prosperity and rapid development while remaining on a socialist paths, and praised him for suppressing the 1989 Tiananmen Square protests, which the KPP denounced as a counterrevolution and an attempt to abolish socialism in China.
+The party states that Socialism with Chinese characteristics was an adaption of Marxist theory to the Chinese national conditions, and constituted a "historical and dialectical approach that was highlighted by Marx and Lenin when exploring the question of the transition to socialism of the peoples of Asia".
 It wrote:

 The private sector's share of the Chinese economy has exceeded half of GDP and continues to grow slowly, with the regrettable socio-economic ills typical of capitalist countries clearly visible, and life in large cities at first glance resembling similar landscapes in the traditional capitalist world.
 And yet, according to all studies and observations, the Communist Party's power in China remains very strong, key sectors of the economy and finance are in the hands of the state, major companies are mixed ownership, and strong state intervention in socio-economic mechanisms is a decisive factor.
 There is no doubt that the Communist Party's power is exercised consistently in the interests of the vast majority of citizens.
 The alleged harshness (and even cruelty) of the Chinese communists is undermined by insightful public opinion polls (conducted by Western institutes that are not sympathetic to them), which clearly show that the modern Chinese people consider themselves to be among the happiest in the world.
 These and other circumstances make it difficult for China to ‘undo’ its status as a socialist country.

 The reason for allowing such far-reaching political changes in China was the desire to revive the economy, even at a huge cost.
 This allowed for the gradual introduction of a kind of socialist market economy, which in turn enabled the country to better adapt to the mechanisms of the global economy.
 Previously, links with the powerful economic (and especially financial) machine of the capitalist world had, in a sense, finished off the European countries of real socialism.
 The Chinese, however, have so far managed to successfully exploit these links to maintain an extremely high rate of production growth and comprehensive civilisational development.

-The party also supports the Venezuelan government of Nicolas Maduro, stating that it "condemns the actions of the imperialists and speaks out in defence of the Bolivarian Revolution."
+The party also supported the Venezuelan government of Nicolas Maduro, stating that it "condemns the actions of the imperialists and speaks out in defence of the Bolivarian Revolution."
 It expressed "full solidarity with the people of Bolivia, President Evo Morales, the Communist Party of Bolivia, the MAS-IRSP movement and all progressive and anti-imperialist forces and movements in their great battle to defend progressive achievements and in the struggle to deepen change."
+It also supported Palestinian independence.